cjavad/DiscordQL/README.md

 You ever wanted to browse your discord server from a terminal?
 Look no further discord-cli aims to be a CLI interface with your discord bot.

+discord-cli consists of 2 parts, the engine and the actually query language.
+The engine is found in src/engine and is also documented in docs and on [pages](https://cjavad.github.io/discord-cli), the query language low level parsers and lexer sits in src/runtime and the top level src files are the actual runners and cli implementations.

 ## Language specifications

 discord-cli is built on top of @discord-cli/engine and supports all functions the former mentioned does.